-In light of the current situation regarding Coronavirus (COVID-19), the Broads Authority has issued the following update regarding the infection and how it will impact both our work and the Broads area.
+In light of the current situation regarding Coronavirus (COVID-19), the Broads Authority has issued the following updates regarding the infection and how it will impact both our work and the Broads area.

-The Broads Authority has today received confirmation from Defra that privately owned powered boats can be used on the Broads for day trips as long as other guidance on social distancing is followed.
-This follows guidance issued earlier this week that allowed sailing and paddle boating (including canoes, kayaks and paddle-boards) to resume.
+The Broads Authority received confirmation from Defra (on 13 May) that privately owned powered boats can be used on the Broads for day trips as long as other guidance on social distancing is followed.
+This follows guidance issued earlier in the week that allowed sailing and paddle boating (including canoes, kayaks and paddle-boards) to resume.

 Whilst other inland waterways face a delay in the return of powered private boats, the Broads is able to welcome boaters back because maintenance of the waterways has continued throughout the COVID-19 lockdown.

 John Packman, Chief Executive of the Broads Authority said:

 “I want to thank our private boat owners that have continued to pay their tolls during a period when they were not able to enjoy the Broads.
 It is because of this that we were able to continue the essential work needed to enable their safe return.
 There are delays in other areas because the navigation authorities need to complete safety checks and make good any problems before boats can return.
 Whilst I still urge all boaters to take appropriate measures to stay safe and follow Government guidelines it will be great to see people back on the water.
 We all have a responsibility to ensure that our exercise and recreation does not have a negative impact on our communities and those that have worked so tirelessly to enable some relaxation to the restrictions during this terrible time.”

 Whilst the public are advised to stay at home as much as possible, from 13 May you are now able to leave your home and travel to exercise or spend time outdoors.

 As well as the relaxation of boating restrictions, owners may also visit their boats for leisure or to do maintenance but are not able to stay overnight away from their usual residence (so day trips only).